oroinc/documentation/commerce/admin_guide/entities/manage_entity_fields.rst

 3. On the page of the entity, click **Import File** on the top right.

    .. image:: /admin_guide/img/entity_management/entity_import_dialog.png
+      :alt: A popup dialog that opens when clicking the import file button

 4. In the dialog that opens, you can: